 Thinly slice the sprouts from top to stem, they should be about the same size as shaved cabbage in coleslaw.
 This is the method I tend to use most since I don’t like cleaning out the food processor!!

-If you have a food processor (and don’t mind cleaning it!), begin by rinsing the brussel sprouts, removing the outer leaves, and trimming the ends.
+If you have a food processor (and don’t mind cleaning it!), begin by rinsing the brussels sprouts, removing the outer leaves, and trimming the ends.

-Fit the food processor with the slicing attachment and add the brussel sprouts while the motor is running.
-Continue to work in batches until all of the brussel sprouts are shaved.
+Fit the food processor with the slicing attachment and add the brussels sprouts while the motor is running.
+Continue to work in batches until all of the brussels sprouts are shaved.

 With this method you might have to sift through the shaved sprouts to remove some larger pieces and run them through the food processor again.

-The easiest way is to purchase a bag of already shaved brussel sprouts.
+The easiest way is to purchase a bag of already shaved brussels sprouts.
 This will save time but I tend to shy away from this option because it’s a bit more expensive.
-In a pinch though it’s definetely a nice option!
+In a pinch though it’s definitely a nice option!

 Once the bacon and excess grease have been removed from the skillet, saute a diced shallot until translucent (photo 1).
-Add the shaved brussel sprouts and saute until slightly wilted (photo 2).
+Add the shaved brussels sprouts and saute until slightly wilted (photo 2).

 Then add salt, pepper, apple cider vinegar, and the cooked bacon to the pan (photos 3 & 4).
 Toss until well combined and cook for just another 2 to 3 minutes to warm the bacon back up.